Samirnunes/drones-network-simulation/README.md

 - complete `Invaded` and `OnMission` behaviors in `src/drones_simulation/services/behaviors`.

+- complete `InvadedSimulation` and `OnMissionSimulation` simulations in `src/drones_simulation/services/simulations`.

+- add a graphical way (animated plot) to see drones' positions changing.

+- add connection intensity variable in `Drone`.
+Besides, there must be a region next to its companions that a drone need to stay in to maintain a good connection intensity.

 ## Running

 Firstly, execute Docker (on Windows, you must open Docker Desktop).